dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/README.md

 ## How I set it up

 Similar to the original challenges, the user is expected to have a decent idea of what they're doing.
 So the challenge setup is given right before the code block where the user has to write their actions that will solve a given challenge, as well as the conditions to solve the challenge right under it.

-I have also used this approach, but with some little things I like to do when working in brownie to write less code.
+I have also used this same approach here.

 Important details:

-* The challenge setup for each challenge is before where you should write the solution in every script under `scripts`, just under `SETUP SCENARIO - NO NEED TO CHANGE ANYTHING HERE`.
+* The challenge setup for each challenge is in each testing script under `tests` right before where you have to write your solutions, just like in the original challenges.

 * The setup is largely identical to the original setup, but with some nuances, some related to the development framework (brownie vs ethers+hardhat), others to my personal choices when writing the code for it.
 I hope my changes make the process easier, but you can always modify what I've done.
 I won't explain the differences between brownie and ethers+hardhat, but I will explain what things I've changed, and what I haven't: